 The Divine Mercy Apostolate members pray and reflect the Cenacle Formation Manual by The Eucharistic Apostles of Divine Mercy which was authored by Dr. Bryan and Susan Thatcher, with preface by Fr.
 Seraphim Michalenko, MIC.
 The Cenacle Formation Manual and Prayer Book is dedicated to Jesus, the Divine Mercy in human flesh whose love for us never ends and is most present in our darkest moments, and to Mary, the Mother of the Blessed Sacrament.
 Through her intercessions Our Lady of Guadalupe, may all come to a deeper appreciation of the gift and sanctity of life.

 The Divine Mercy Cenacle prayer meeting is held here at St. James, every 2nd and 4th Monday of each month at 7:00pm in the Small Chapel.

 The evangelizing part of The Divine Mercy ministry is our house-to-house pilgrimage.
 We bring the images of The Divine Mercy and Our Lady of Mercy to a home to pray, to give thanks and for any special intentions.
 The images stay at the home for 14 days.

-The Graces of My Mercy are drawn by means of one vessel only and that is tryst.
+The Graces of My Mercy are drawn by means of one vessel only and is tryst.
 The more a soul trusts, the more it will receive.
 (St Faustina’s’ Diary 1578)

-Give thanks to the Lord for he is good, for His mercy and love endure forever [Ps.
+Give thanks to Lord for he is good, for His mercy and love endure forever [Ps.
 136]